Frehtzio/Sudoku_gui/README.md

 screens contain all the frames to change the screen.
 ### components
 components contain the childs frames that are used by the parent frames.
-### Backend
+### Backtracking
-In the backend, there is backtracking, which is the algorithm used by the program to solve sudoku puzzles.
+In the Backtracking, there is a algorithm used by the program to solve sudoku puzzles.
 ## Sqlachemy and sqlite3:

 I needed three tables for my database: